MrEttore/Crustly/README.md

-# 🍕 Crustly — Pizza, simplified
+# 🍕 Crustly - Pizza, simplified

-Crustly is a minimalist React + Vite web app for ordering pizza—fast.
+Crustly is a minimalist React + Vite web app for ordering pizza, fast.
 It showcases modern React Router data APIs, Redux Toolkit for state, and a clean, neutral UI built with Tailwind.
 No accounts, no fuss: just your name, address, and hot pizza on the way.

 ## 🎨 Design System (Minimalism)